Oregon Tree Lighting

 Please note that participation in this event does not guarantee a prize.

 We appreciate your interest in supporting the Adopt-a-Hydrant program!
-As this is our first year running the program, we are focusing on adapting it based on community participation and overall impact.
+This is our second year running the program and we are focusing on adapting it based on community participation and overall impact.
 While sponsorship opportunities were limited this season, we look forward to expanding and working with additional sponsors in the future.

 If your business is interested in becoming a sponsor in the coming years, please reach out to our department directly.
 We would love to discuss potential opportunities to collaborate and enhance this initiative together.